 Coldplay frontman Chris Martin wrote ‘Don’t Panic’ as a ballad about the world’s end.
-Its doomsday feel went perfectly with a pivotal scene in Zach Braff’s Garden State film when he receives tragic news about his mother.
+Its doomsday feel went perfectly with a pivotal scene in the film when the main protagonist receives tragic news about his mother.
 As he processes his emotions, he stares into a bathroom mirror, and ‘Don’t Panic’ is heard in the background.

 Related: Hear more sad songs on our list of emotion songs.

 Despite ‘Caring is Creepy’ having designated “fan-favorite” status in the Shins crowd, the song was never actually released as a single.
 The song gained even more popularity, though, when Zach Braff hand-picked the song for the soundtrack.
 The song plays when the main character is riding around on a motorcycle but gets pulled over by a classmate-turned-cop.

 Related: If you want more songs about motorcycles, you’ll like these songs from Easy Rider.

 Tackling the issue of depression with beautiful instrumentation and metaphorical lyrics, this hazy and moody track can be heard during a scene when protagonist Andrew experiences a high like never before while experimenting at a party.
 The song also appears on Zero 7’s 2001 album Simple Things.

 New Slang – The Shins